ScottN-PV/cc-launcher/docs/architecture.md

 # Architecture

-The Claude Code Launcher is organised into modular layers that separate configuration management, business logic, UI components, and utilities.
+Claude Code MCP Manager is organised into modular layers that separate configuration management, business logic, UI components, and utilities.
 The following sections describe each layer and the flow of data through the application.

 ## High-Level Flow
 1. **Startup** – `main.py` initialises logging, configuration management, and the Tkinter event loop.
-2. **Configuration load** – `ConfigManager` reads `%USERPROFILE%\.claude\cc-launch.json`, creating defaults and backups if necessary.
+2. **Configuration load** – `ConfigManager` reads `~/.claude/cc-launch.json` (Windows: `%USERPROFILE%\.claude\cc-launch.json`), creating defaults and backups if necessary.
 Preferences, servers, and profiles are materialised into dataclass instances.
 3. **UI bootstrap** – `ui.main_window.MainWindow` receives the loaded state plus service objects (`ProfileManager`, `TerminalManager`, `ServerValidator`).
 The window constructs child components (project selector, profile manager, server list, launch panel) and binds callbacks.
 4. **User interaction** – Actions performed in the UI invoke business-logic callbacks (e.g., toggling a server, saving a profile). `ConfigManager.save` writes updates atomically and maintains a backup file.
 Recent projects and preferences are synchronised on every relevant change.
-5. **Launch preparation** – When enough information is present (project path + enabled servers) the `TerminalManager` builds a temporary MCP configuration and returns a PowerShell snippet.
-The UI exposes the snippet for manual execution.
+5. **Launch preparation** – When enough information is present (project path + enabled servers) the `TerminalManager` builds a temporary MCP configuration and returns a platform-appropriate shell command (PowerShell for Windows, bash/zsh for Unix).
+The UI exposes the command for manual execution.

 ## Modules